dinakidane/guess-number/README.md

     - Connect it to you github
     - Make sure it is to the main branch
     - click deploy

+### Cloning

+- Go to the repository in github
+- Click "code" in the right-hand corner of the page
+- Click "copy" to copy the code that shows on the HTTPS section
+- Open a GitBash terminal
+- Navigate to the directory you want to paste the clone link in
+- The process of cloning the repository is initiated by typing "git clone" in the terminal and pasting the command there.

 ## Bugs